 Several months ago I started plotting how to get beautiful floors for not much money.
 I was fed up with my nasty, stained carpet but didn’t have the money for the hardwood floors I was dreaming of … or any other decent flooring for that matter.

-But that gross carpet had to go, so I decided I was going to paint the plywood subfloor in my living and dining rooms.
+But that gross carpet had to go, so I decided to paint the plywood subfloor in my living and dining rooms.

-This was not a quick or easy project but it was sooo worth the effort.
-Here is a quick run-down of how I did it.
+This was not a quick and easy project but it was incredibly inexpensive.
+And it was sooo worth the effort.
+Keep reading for the full tutorial and supply list.

-This post contains affiliate links – you get to buy cool stuff you want and support future DIY projects on Lovely Etc. at the same time.
-The gorgeous stencil I used was provided to me by Cutting Edge Stencils.
+This post contains affiliate links and the beautiful stencil I used was provided to me by Cutting Edge Stencils.
 See my full disclosure here.

 Painted Plywood Subfloor

-3. Sand the floor.
+Then you can sand the floor.
 We just used a small palm sander but of course a large floor sander would work much faster.
 Just remember that this is plywood – it is not going to be silky smooth.
-The point of sanding is to smooth out major rough spots and smooth any filler you used.
+The point of sanding is to smooth out major rough spots and smooth any wood filler you used.

-5. Paint the base color onto the floor.
-(I used Valspar latex porch and floor paint in ‘Chimney Smoke’.
-Latex paint works just fine over oil based primer; you just can’t do oil based paint over water based primer.
-I chose to use latex paint because it is easier to work with and easier to clean.)
+And finally, it is time to paint the floors!
+First, paint the background color onto the floor.
+I used Valspar latex porch and floor paint in ‘Chimney Smoke’.
+(In case you are wondering latex paint works just fine over oil based primer; you just can’t do oil based paint over water based primer.
+I chose to use latex paint instead of oil because it is easier to work with and easier to clean.)
+You will probably need to paint a couple of coats to get good coverage.

-If you are thinking about painting some floors of your own or are just wondering if a painted floor can really last, be sure to check out these tips and updates:
+Thinking about painting some floors of your own?
+Or just wondering if a painted floor can really last?
+Be sure to check out these tips and updates:

 And if you are still nervous about painting your own floors, I’d love to help any way I can.
 You can email me with questions at firstname.lastname@example.org.